How to Warmup (iPhone)

-You can access the warmup calculator when you unlock the Power Pack.
+You can access the warmup calculator when you upgrade to StrongLifts Pro.
 Just log a new workout and tap the warmup tab at the top.

 The warmup calculator shows you how many warmup sets you should do, with how much weight, and for how many reps.
 This prevents injuries as your muscles and joints are warmed up before lifting heavier weights.
 It also increases strength as you're practicing proper form before going heavy.